An ontological argument for fundamental physics

 Note that even before we know the existence of any physical entity, we know that mathematics exists in the Platonic sense.
 This is called Mathematical Platonism (1,2,3).
 There are critics of Mathematical Platonism who think mathematics only exists inside the imaginations of humans, but I think when you look into a zoom video of the Mandelbrot set it should convince you that mathematics is not man-made.
 Furthermore, once the existence of the physical world is known, we can use the Quine–Putnam indispensability argument (1,2,3) to go back and argue for the existence of the Mathematical Platonic realm, but I can’t use that because I am using the existence of the Mathematical Platonic realm to explain the existence of the physical world.

-4. If “the greatest entity in the Mathematical Platonic Realm” were to exist in physical reality as well as in Platonic Mathematics, it would be even “greater”. (assumption)
+- If “the greatest entity in the Mathematical Platonic Realm” were to exist in physical reality as well as in Platonic Mathematics, it would be even “greater”. (assumption or premise)

 So, our conclusion is that the Theory of Everything (ToE) must exist in physical reality for purely logical reasons without any physical reason.